tomrpl/defiscan/src/content/protocols/maverick-v2.md

 # Summary

-Maverick helps its users to maximize capital efficiency by automating the concentration of liquidity as price moves.
-Higher capital efficiency leads to more liquid markets, which means better prices for traders and more fees for liquidity providers.
+Maverick is a DEX supporting concentrated liquidity positions for LPs and the automation thereof with the goal of increasing capital efficiency and market liquidity.
+This results in better prices for traders and more fees for liquidity providers.
 This built-in feature also helps LPs to eliminate the high gas fees that come from adjusting positions around price themselves.

 Liquidity providers can also now choose to follow the price of an asset in a single direction, effectively making a bet on the price trajectory of a specific token.
 These directional bets are similar to single-sided liquidity strategies, in that the liquidity provider will be mostly or entirely exposed to a single asset in a given pool.